AdaCompNUS/despot/README.md

 IMPLEMENTED C++ MODELS
 ================================================================================
-C++ models have been included in the package for the following problems: adventurer, bridge, tag, lasertag, rocksample, pocman.
+C++ models have been included in the package for the following problems:

+adventurer, bridge, tag, lasertag, rocksample, pocman.

-The following commands can be used to obtain results in [1] (assuming you are in the right subdirectory in the problems directory):
+The following commands can be used to obtain results in [1], assuming you are in the right subdirectory in the problems directory:

 	./adventurer --runs 2000